groupby/elements-logic/packages/@groupby/elements-search-driver-plugin/README.md

   completed.
 Its payload is the result of the request.
 * `SEARCH_ERROR`: Dispatched when an error has occurred during a search request.
 * `BEACON_SEARCH`: Dispatched when a search is made sucessfully.
 Its payload contains the search results and the origin of the action that triggered the search.
-This is listened to by our `GbTrackerPlugin` and can be listened to by any other custom trackers.
+This can be listened to by built-in or custom trackers.